markweberdev/maskbit/README.md

 </div>

-This repository contains an implementation of the paper "MaskBit: Embedding-free Image Generation via Bit Tokens".
+This repository contains an implementation of the paper "MaskBit: Embedding-free Image Generation via Bit Tokens" accepted to TMLR with **featured and reproducibility certifications**.

 We present a modernized VQGAN+ and a novel image generation framework leveraging bit tokens.
 As a result, MaskBit uses a shared representation in the tokenizer and generator, which yields state-of-the-art results (at time of publication) while using a significantly smaller model compared to autoregressive models.